-The position where text is to be inserted is a character location stored in the VFD2041's volatile memory and maintained internally by the VFD2041's firmware.
+The position where text is to be inserted is a character location stored in the LK204-25's volatile memory and maintained internally by the LK204-25's firmware.
 This position is manipulated by the commands shown in the following section.

-3.4 Text Commands
+3.4Text Commands

 In this section commands are identified by their names and decimal values.
-Hex and ASCII equivalents are given in the summary (Table 6-1).
-Before issuing commands to the VFD2041 please read sections 6.2 and 6.3.
+Hex and ASCII equivalents are given in the summary (Table 7-1).
+Before issuing commands to the LK204-25 please read sections 7.2 and 7.3.

-3.4.1 Auto line wrap on (254 67)
+3.4.1Auto line wrap on (254 67)

 Enables automatic line wrapping.
 Note that this is not "word wrapping" and wraps may occur in the middle of a word.
-Note that if auto line wrap and auto scroll are both off (default) text will wrap from line 1 to line 3 then 2 then 4.
-Default is OFF.

-3.4.2 Auto line wrap off (254 68)
+3.4.2Auto line wrap off (254 68)